uday246r/Food-Express/README.md

 ## 🚀 Future Enhancements

-* Online payment gateway integration
-* Real-time order status updates
-* Role-based access control (Admin/User/Restaurant)
 * Mobile-responsive UI improvements
-* Analytics dashboard with charts
+* Advanced analytics dashboard with charts
-* Cloud deployment
+* Cloud deployment (AWS / Azure)
+* Push notifications (Email / SMS)

 ---

 ## 📄 License

-This project is developed for **educational purposes** under the **Infosys Springboard Internship Program**.
+This project is licensed under the **MIT License**.

-You may reuse or modify it with proper attribution.
+You are free to use, modify, and distribute this software with proper attribution.

 ---

 ## 👨‍💻 Team & Acknowledgment

-This project was developed by a team of four members under the mentorship of Mr. Anil Buppuri, Infosys Springboard Mentor.
+This project was developed by a team of **four members** under the mentorship of **Mr. Anil Buppuri**, Infosys Springboard Mentor.
 Special thanks to Infosys Springboard for providing real-world case studies and mentorship.

+---